 meeting, I get a copy of the audio and listen to it.

 I've been a long-term member of ELBA and The Chamber of

-The County Party Executive honored my effort with the 2012 Republican of
+The Party Executive recently honored my work with the 2012 Republican of

 the Year award.